MarvellinusVincent/Chess-iOS/README.md

 # Chess-iOS
-A single player, and pass &amp; play chess game for iOS mobile devices
+A single player, and pass &amp; play chess game for iOS mobile devices.
+Whether you're a chess enthusiast or a casual player, this app provides an excellent platform to play and improve your chess skills.
+The app supports both single-player mode against an AI opponent and pass & play mode to enjoy chess with friends on the same device.
+Feel free to fork and submit pull requests to improve the app!

 ## To-Do List
 - [ ] Label (A-H, 1-8) colors should be different for odd and even tiles.
 It should also differ based on the board theme chosen